 Risks related to safety stock

 Before considering the formulas, I would like to stress the risks involved in safety stock, because it can certainly be reassuring, but it often reflects fundamental problems such as problems with stock management, forecasting, unreliable suppliers, production lead time or logistical problems.
 We come to put this famous safety stock (which is more expensive for companies) to come and “hide” our problems.

 I advise you to be very vigilant about the safety stock and focus on the fundamental issues I have mentioned and always focus on the balance between the service rate, customer availability rate, and inventory cost.

 Safety Stock Calculation: 6 different formulas

-I will present you 6 calculation methods for your safety stock, from the simplest to the most complex:
+I will go through 6 calculation methods for your safety stock, from the simplest to the most complex one:

 Method 1: Basic Safety Stock Formula

 The first method I will present is the basic method, which I also call “the old-fashioned way”. simply, you want “X days of safety sales”.
 If you have an average sale of 100 quantities per day for a product you, have an average time of 10 days, and you want to have 5 days of the average sale in safety stock.

 So your safety stock is simply 100 x 5 and therefore 500 quantities.

 Safety Stock Formula :